ajappdev/SpeechSentiment/README.md

 ### Developer

-The first commit of this project was made by Ajbar Alae in February 2024
+The first commit of this project was made by Ajbar Alae in November 2023